-Figure 23: Groundwater hydrocensus that was conducted in Lodwar, Kenya, and its environs in May and June 2018, featuring Florence Tanui, REACH Kenya Team.
-Photo: Bonface Wanguba.
+Figure 23: Groundwater hydrocensus that was conducted in Lodwar and its environs in May and June 2018, featuring Florence Tanui, REACH Kenya Team.
+Photo: Bonface Wanguba

-Protecting groundwater to build climate resilience in Turkana, Kenya
+Protecting groundwater for climate resilience and water security in Turkana, Kenya

 In North-West Kenya, the Lodwar Alluvial Aquifer System (LAAS) is a strategic aquifer supporting the rapidly growing Lodwar Municipality.
 REACH has been advancing understanding of the aquifer's key features and of the pressures it faces, demonstrating that sound scientific evidence is required to sustainably manage the groundwater resources in the area and to meet national and international goals for sustainable development.